WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_SERVER.md

 On amd64 and Linux on Z platforms.

+## Troubleshooting

+If you switch the event processor and move it to a workstation different from the workstation where the dynamic domain manager resides, dynamic agents still point to the previous workstation and fail to contact the event processor.

+To work around this problem, edit the BrokerWorkstation.properties file as follows:

+on the master domain manager:

+     Broker.Workstation.evtproc.wa-server=<wa_server_name>

+on the backup domain manager:

+     Broker.Workstation.evtproc.wa-server-bkm=<wa_server_bkm_name>

+  where

+	<wa_server_name> is the hostname of the master domain manager

+	<wa_server_bkm_name> is the hostname of the backup domain manager

+This limitation applies to only to the stand-alone Docker environment.

 ## Additional Information
 For additional information about how to use the IBM Workload Automation, see the [online](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_pi/awspipartdepcont.htm) documentation.
 For technical issues, search for Workload Scheduler or Workload Automation on [StackOverflow](http://stackoverflow.com/search?q=workload+scheduler).

 ## License
 The Dockerfile and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 IBM Workload Automation is licensed under the IBM International Program License Agreement.
-This license for IBM Workload Automation can be found [online](https://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-DDDO-C3UKGG).
+This license for IBM Workload Automation can be found [online](https://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-DDDO-C7LFG9).
 Note that this license does not permit further distribution.